The adult common bed bug is an oval wingless insect, about 5mm long. They are red-brown and flat in shape.

 Where do they live?

-With frequent feeding, adults can live for up to 18 months.
-They breed by laying eggs that usually hatch after about 10 to 20 days.
-The bugs then grow through a series of stages.
-At each stage they need to feed on blood, until they become adults after about nine to 18 weeks.
+Adults can live for up to 18 months.
+They breed by laying eggs.
 A female can lay between 150 and 345 eggs in her life.

 - bed bugs are not normally seen during the day

 Bed bugs can move rooms through linen, clothes and furniture,

 Are they a health hazard?

 They are not considered to be a major pest or health hazard.
 Infestations can cause anxiety, stress and a lack of sleep for some people.

 Bed bugs are not known to carry disease.
 They inject a fluid into their host to help get their blood meal.
 The bite is painless at the time but the skin will become irritated and inflamed.
 A small, hard, swollen, white welt may develop at the site of each bite which can occur in rows or batches of three or four.

 Some people are sensitive to the bites and experience an allergy.
 This can be quite severe and need medical attention.